-Developers are building appointment booking agents, customer service bots, outbound sales callers, and lead qualification systems on Retell.
+Developers are building appointment booking agents, outbound sales callers, customer service bots, and lead qualification systems on Retell.
 Many of those use cases end with a payment.
 A customer confirms a booking and needs to pay.
 A caller agrees to settle an outstanding bill.
 A lead converts and wants to purchase.

 The Payment Challenge for Retell AI

 Building your own payment capture is not viable.
 PCI DSS Level 1 certification costs $500,000+ initially and $200,000+ per year.
 It requires a Qualified Security Assessor, quarterly vulnerability scans, annual penetration testing, and strict controls on every system that handles card data.
-For a startup or small team building on Retell, that's not a realistic investment.
+For a startup or small team building on Retell, that is not a realistic investment.

 How Shuttle Integrates with Retell AI